Polarization and tranverse mode nonlinear dynamics in a multimode VCSEL

-In order to evaluate the underlying complex dynamics, the bifurcation diagram of the LP$_{01,y}$ mode is plotted in Fig.~\ref{fig:diag_bifur_spectre_RF}(b).
-The corresponding RF-spectrum is shown in Fig.~\ref{fig:diag_bifur_spectre_RF}(c).
+To analyze the temporal dynamics, the bifurcation diagram of the LP$_{01,y}$ mode is plotted in Fig.~\ref{fig:diag_bifur_spectre_RF}(b), and the corresponding RF-spectra in Fig.~\ref{fig:diag_bifur_spectre_RF}(c).
 Firstly, as the current increases, the LP$_{01,y}$ mode bifurcates from a static state to different dynamics such as periodic, quasi-periodic and even chaotic dynamics.
-An example of a quasi-periodic dynamics and the corresponding RF-spectrum are shown in Fig.~\ref{fig:trace_spectre_quasi_per_chaos}(A.1) and Fig.~\ref{fig:trace_spectre_quasi_per_chaos}(A.2) for the two LP$_{01}$ modes.
-While it is not so surprising to observe a bifurcation to chaos from periodic or quasi-periodic dynamics \cite{virte2013bifurcation}, it is quite surprising to find a restabilization of the dynamics to a stationary regime at $\mu \approx 7.4$ after having entered a chaotic regime.
-In particular, we have checked that the simulation performed for a SM-VCSEL does not feature such a restabilization \cite{erneux1999two,martin1996polarization}.
-Moreover, the chaotic regimes in different current ranges show different levels of instability, which we quantify through the value of a Lyapunov exponent \cite{wolf1985determining}.
-For the three current intervals leading to chaos, we find a maximum Lyapunov exponent of approximately 0.04 ns$^{-1}$, 0.05 ns$^{-1}$ and 0.08 ns$^{-1}$, respectively.
-These values correspond to the averages of the maximum Lyapunov exponents within each of the three chaotic zones.
-This highlights that the third chaotic zone shows an increased instability when compared to the other two chaotic regions.\\
+An example of a quasi-periodic dynamics is shown in Fig.~\ref{fig:trace_spectre_quasi_per_chaos}(A) for the two LP$_{01}$ modes.
+While a bifurcation to chaos from periodic or quasi-periodic dynamics is not surprising \cite{virte2013bifurcation}, it is unexpected for the dynamics to return to a stable regime at $\mu \approx 7.4$ after a chaotic regime.
+In particular, we have checked that the simulation for a SM-VCSEL does not feature such a restabilization [see Fig.~\ref{fig:map_dyna}(d)].
+Moreover, the chaotic regimes in different current ranges show different levels of instability, quantified by the Lyapunov exponent \cite{wolf1985determining}.
+For the three current intervals featuring chaos, we find maximum Lyapunov exponents (averaged over each interval) of approximately 0.04 ns$^{-1}$, 0.05 ns$^{-1}$ and 0.08 ns$^{-1}$, respectively.
+This highlights that the third chaotic region exhibits an increased instability compared to the other two.